nafmo/wwenetwork-linkmap/README.md

  1. Version 1 ID.
 This is just the numerical ID, the initial link part (often `http://network.wwe.com/video/v`) is omitted.
-    If this field is `-` the video did not exist in version 1, or if I do not have the version 1 video ID available.
  2. Version 2 ID.
 This is with the prefix (`https://watch.wwe.com/episode/`) omitted.
 If starting with a /, relative to `https://watch.wwe.com/`.